-The actual project emissions will be calculated according to the monitored amount of methane captured and destroyed by the project activity.
+The actual project emissions will be calculated according to the monitored amount of methane captured and destroyed by the project activity and the monitored amount of fossil fuel and electricity used for onsite applications.
 The amount of methane sent to the flare will be determined by monitoring the amount of biogas flared and the methane content in the biogas, monitored as described bellow.
 Hence,